Antibacterial Agents

 Trimethoprim-Sulfamethoxazole/Bactrim

-Trimethoprim-sulfamethoxazole has relatively low milk transfer compared to infant weight-based dosing (1).
-Additionally, no reports of jaundice related to the use of trimethoprim-sulfamethoxazole were found in a systematic review of the literature (2).
-However, there is a theoretical risk of jaundice among breastfed infants who are at highest risk, so caution may be warranted and alternatives should be considered in specific populations, including neonates under 8 days old, premature infants, stressed or ill infants, and jaundiced infants.
-This agent should be avoided in lactating parents of G6PD-deficient infants (3).
-While there is no absolute indication to pump and dump, shared decision making should be utilized in certain special groups of infants with risk factors for jaundice and alternative medications are preferred for lactating parents of G6PD-deficient infants.
+Trimethoprim-sulfamethoxazole has relatively low milk transfer compared to infant weight-based dosing.1 Additionally, no reports of jaundice related to the use of trimethoprim-sulfamethoxazole were found in a systematic review of the literature.2 However, there is a theoretical risk of jaundice among breastfed infants who are at highest risk, so caution may be warranted and alternatives should be considered in specific populations, including neonates under 8 days old, premature infants, stressed or ill infants, and jaundiced infants.
+This agent should be avoided in lactating parents of G6PD-deficient infants.3 While there is no absolute indication to pump and dump, shared decision making should be utilized in certain special groups of infants with risk factors for jaundice.
+Alternative medications are preferred for lactating parents of G6PD-deficient infants and other at risk infants, including preterm infants or newborns with hyperbilirubinemia.

 Dapsone

 Dapsone has limited data in lactation.
 It appears to readily enter breast milk.
-There is a case report of hemolytic anemia in a newborn likely due to exposure to dapsone through breastmilk (4).
-Hemolytic anemia may occur with the use of this medication, especially in full-term or preterm newborns and in those with glucose-6-phosphate dehydrogenase (G6PD) deficiency.
+There is a case report of hemolytic anemia in a newborn likely due to exposure to dapsone through breastmilk.4 Hemolytic anemia may occur with the use of this medication, especially in full-term or preterm newborns and in those with glucose-6-phosphate dehydrogenase (G6PD) deficiency.
 Therefore, systemic Dapsone should be used with caution in lactating parents with shared decision making and close monitoring of the infant for signs of hemolytic anemia.
-An alternative agent should be considered for lactating parents of G6PD-deficient infants.
+Alternative medications are preferred for lactating parents of G6PD-deficient infants and other at risk infants, including preterm infants or newborns with hyperbilirubinemia.

 Fluoroquinolones

-• Systemic fluoroquinolones (ciprofloxacin/Cipro, levofloxacin/Levaquin): There is one case report of pseudomembranous colitis in an infant of a mother who self-treated with ciprofloxacin at unclear doses (5).
-However, levels of ciprofloxacin and levofloxacin excreted in human milk at usual maternal doses are relatively low and breastfed infant plasma levels are undetectable or very low with the use of levofloxacin (6).
-There is no absolute indication to pump and dump with the use of oral fluoroquinolones at prescribed doses.
+Commonly used systemic fluoroquinolones include ciprofloxacin/Cipro and levofloxacin/Levaquin.
+There is one case report of pseudomembranous colitis in an infant of a mother who self-treated with ciprofloxacin at unclear doses.5 However, levels of ciprofloxacin and levofloxacin excreted in human milk at usual maternal doses are relatively low and breastfed infant plasma levels are undetectable or very low with the use of levofloxacin.6 There is no absolute indication to pump and dump with the use of oral fluoroquinolones at prescribed doses.

-• Topical fluoroquinolone (otic ofloxacin/Floxin Otic, ophthalmic ofloxacin/Ocuflox): When used topically, exceedingly low maternal plasma levels are expected and these medications are unlikely to enter breastmilk in significant amounts.
+Commonly used topical fluoroquinolones include otic ofloxacin/Floxin Otic and ophthalmic ofloxacin/Ocuflox.
+When used topically, exceedingly low maternal plasma levels are expected and these medications are unlikely to enter breastmilk in significant amounts.
 There is no absolute indication to pump and dump with topical otic or ophthalmic use.

 Macrolides